Working with stack of patches Quick Reference¶

 Sometimes, we want to change the order the patches in the stack.
 Fortunately, VCS support this easily.

-# Mercurial # Just change the order the patch.
-The tool should highlight # potential risks of conflicts. # Note that ctrl+c works well if used $ hg histedit # Git # In the editor, just move the line below/above # Remove everything if you want to cancel the operation $ git rebase -i
+# Mercurial # Just change the order of the patches.
+The tool should highlight # potential risks of conflicts. # Note that ctrl+c works well if used. $ hg histedit # Git # In the editor, just move the patches to the line below/above to # reorder commits. # Remove everything if you want to cancel the operation. $ git rebase -i

 Make a change on a patch at the beginning of the stack¶